-Use the default SSID (Wireless Network Name) and Wireless Password printed on the included Wi-Fi Info Card or on the product label of the modem router to connect wirelessly.
+Use the default SSID (Wireless Network Name) and Wireless Password printed on the product label of the modern router to connect wirelessly.

 Method 3: Use the WPS button

 Wireless devices that support WPS, including Android phones, tablets, most USB network cards, can be connected to your router through this method.
 (WPS is not supported by iOS devices.)